-One glance at my gallery, and you’ll see that I love colour.
+One glance at my art, and you’ll see that I love colour.
 So why on earth is my latest collection black and white?

 Light (and shadow)